What’s Up

 Wynwood Marketplace

-Miami: Nestled in the heart of the Wynwood Arts District, this bustling blockbuster bazaar is home to one of Miami’s most fun (and pet-friendly) Haps.
-Each week, hundreds of vendors gather together in Miami’s coolest neighborhood to offer a unique selection of art, fashion, food, libations, live music, and more.
-The Marketplace is also home to several gourmet food trucks, pop-up eateries, craft beer and specialty cocktail bars, as well as some great entertainment and live performances.
-Lots of special events, too!
-It’s truly a unique and immersive experience.
-Takes place on Th from 4 pm – 3 am; Fri & Sa from Noon – 3 am; and on Su from Noon – 2 am, in Miami’s Wynwood Arts District, 2250 NW 2nd Ave, Miami, FL.
-Info: 305-461-2700; wynwood-marketplace.com.
+Wynwood: Nestled in the heart of the Arts District, this bustling blockbuster bazaar is home to one of Miami’s most fun haps.
+Hundreds of vendors offer a unique selection of art and fashion, set against a backdrop of great live music — lots of food options, too, as well as special events and more.
+Open on Th from 4 pm – 3 am; on F & Sa from Noon – 3 am; and on Su from Noon – 2 am.
+Takes place at 2250 NW 2nd Ave.
+Info: 305-461-2700; wynwood-marketplace.com

 SPECIAL EVENTS